Diminished Value Calculator

 A depreciation-rate model based on damage type and severity.
 Actual loss varies by make, model, and location.

-A vehicle with an accident history loses 10–25% of its value even with professional repairs.
+Market estimates suggest a vehicle with an accident history may lose 10–25% of its value even with professional repairs.
 This calculator quantifies that loss for insurance claims and negotiations.

 How the 17c Diminished Value Formula Works

-Named after the State Farm vs. Mabry court case in Georgia, the 17c formula has become the default method insurers use nationwide to calculate diminished value claims.
+Originating from the State Farm vs. Mabry court case in Georgia, the 17c formula is widely referenced by many insurers when calculating diminished value claims.

 Step 1: Base Loss of Value (10% Cap)